tfjmp/website/content/home/phd.md

 ## Statement of Intent

 * Check the guidelines on the [department website](https://www.cs.ubc.ca/statement-of-intent)
+* An SoI must address the three following points: 1) show you know what is research, 2) describe the research you have done, and 3) discuss what research you would like to do.
+* The SoI is **not** about your life story.
 * The relationship between a student and their advisor is an extremely important one and it will hopefully last for years
 * The commonality of interest should be clear from your statement
 * Listing half a dozen potential advisors from very different areas is most probably detrimental to your application